iLert/docs/integrations/appdynamics.md

 ![](../.gitbook/assets/ad9.png)

-4. Create another action that will be used to resolve incidents in iLert.
+4. Create another action that will be used to resolve alerts in iLert.
 Give the action a name \(e.g. “iLert Resolve”\) and select the same HTTP template again.
 Change the `iLertEventType` from `ALERT` to `RESOLVE`, then click **Save**.

 ![](../.gitbook/assets/ad10.png)